 Do you wish you had more control over demands on your attention?

-Thankfully, Google is adding a new feature to Android that caters to users who want to find the right balance with technology.
+Thankfully, Google has developed a new toolset for Android users who want to find the right balance with technology.
 Called the Digital Wellbeing dashboard, it's in the Android settings menu and is designed to show your smartphone usage habits.
 It also provides access to helpful tools like app limit timers and a “wind down” mode to help you focus on going to sleep.